DavidVogelxyz/library/install-os/install-debian.md

 mkfs.fat -F32 /dev/$sdx1
 ```

 Create a file system for the root partition.
+Use the following bullet point list to decide which path on which to create the ext4 file system.
+Going in order, if a bullet point item is true, then stop there and use that path.

+- Users using a swap partition will make the file system on `/dev/mapper/vgdebian-root`.
-Users using full disk encryption (FDE) will make the ext4 file system on `/dev/mapper/<$LVM_NAME>`.
-Users without FDE will make the file system on `/dev/$sdx2`.
-Users using a swap partition will make on `/dev/mapper/vgdebian-root`.
+- Users using full disk encryption (FDE) will make the file system on `/dev/mapper/$LVM_NAME`.
+- Users without FDE will make the file system on `/dev/$sdx2`.

 ```
-mkfs.ext4 /dev/mapper/<$LVM_NAME>
+mkfs.ext4 /dev/mapper/$LVM_NAME
 ```

 If a swap partition was created, create a file system for it using the following command: